lollix91/MediaSeal/README.md

 ## Contact

-For any inquiries, please contact us at support@mediase.al or open an issue on our GitHub repository.
+For any inquiries, please open an issue on our GitHub repository or text us on [Reddit](https://www.reddit.com/r/MediaSeal/).

 [^1]: https://ieeexplore.ieee.org/abstract/document/8744244
 [^2]: https://ieeexplore.ieee.org/abstract/document/8513711